Food supplement suitable for adults and children, from 1 year onwards, with the following recommendations:

-- Suitable from 1 year onwards.
-For those unable to swallow capsules, open and mix contents with cool drink/food.
+- For anyone unable to swallow capsules, open and mix contents of the capsule with a cool meal or beverage.

 All questions answered by probiotic experts Dr Kate Stephens PhD (Food and Microbial Sciences) BSc (Hons) Medical Microbiology and Kerry Beeson BSc (Nut.
 Med.)
 Nutritional Therapist.